aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ## TransformationOperator

-A transformation, defined in the Transformations section of the SFC top level transformation  consists of one or more TranformationOperators.
+A transformation, defined in the Transformations section of the SFC top level transformation  consists of one or more TransformationOperators.
 Each Transformation operator has a property named : "Operator".
-Depending of the operator type, a Transformation can have no, or an operand,of which the type depends on that operator.
+Depending on the operator type, a Transformation can have no, or an operand,of which the type depends on that operator.

 - [Schema](#Schema)
 - [Examples](#Examples)